 I find teaching woodwork is one of the most valuable and rewarding things I have ever done and so I could reach more people, I self published my book Woodwork for Women – Cutting a New Path for Beginners in 2010.

-I look forward to launching my franchise in the near future with the vision of running workshops to teach women (or men) how to set up to teach others including family members, how to build with wood.
+Patt Gregory looks forward to launching a franchise in the near future with the vision of running workshops to teach women (or men) how to set up to teach themselves and their family members, how to build with wood.